STRAD pseudokinases regulate axogenesis and LKB1 stability

 Electronic supplementary material

 Additional file 1: Figure S1: MrBayes tree of STRAD in metazoans.
+Figure S2.
 Analysis of STRAD splicing in adult tissues and during cortical development.
 Figure S3.
 STRAD gene structure and diagram of mutant and conditional alleles, protein expression, Punnett square analysis of STRAD-null survival, and immunocytochemistry of polarity markers in cultured neurons from the STRAD-null cerebral cortex.
 Figure S4.
 Analysis of LKB1 mRNA expression in the STRAD-null cortex and additional protein stability data.
 Figure S5.
 Subcellular localization of epitope-tagged LKB1 and STRAD variants expressed in HEK293 cells.
 Table S1.
 Table of antibodies used in this study.
 (PDF 2 MB)

 About this article